microsoft/MixedRealityToolkit-Unity/Documentation/README_Solver.md

 - **ConstantViewSize**, scales to maintain a constant size relative to the view of the referenced object.
 - **RadialView**, keeps the object within a view cone cast by the referenced object.
 - **SurfaceMagnetism**, casts rays to Surfaces in the world, and align the object to that surface.
-- **Momentum**, applies accel/velocity/friction to simulate momentum & springiness for an object being moved by other solvers/components.
+- **Momentum**, applies acceleration/velocity/friction to simulate momentum and springiness for an object being moved by other solvers/components.
 - **InBetween**, keeps an object in between two tracked objects.

-When **UpdateLinkedTransform** is *true*, the solver will calculate position & orrientation, but will not apply it.
+When **UpdateLinkedTransform** is *true*, the solver will calculate position & orientation, but will not apply it.
 This lets other components use the transform values.

 ## How do I add a solver to my scene?